 How Swatpro can support you

-Apply for an advertised apprenticeship CLICK HERE FOR VACANCIES
+We can help you apply for an advertised apprenticeship CLICK HERE FOR VACANCIES.

 If you feel confident to apply for an advertised apprenticeship vacancy, then click on the link above.
 If you find a suitable vacancy, then follow the application process.

 1. Before you arrive

 Please switch off your mobile phone!
 Only you can get the apprenticeship, so put yourself first and turn off your phone.
 Everyone else can wait.

 Please throw away any chewing gum before you arrive.
 Nothing more embarrassing than having to ask to place it in their waste basket!
 Remember, chewing gum during an interview is showing the person interviewing you that you haven’t prepared and are not really taking your interview seriously.

 Plan to arrive 10mins early and always plan that something may delay you.
 So be prepared give yourself even more time to get to the location.
 Oh!
 An obvious thought, but one that gets many people unstuck.
 Is check where you must be; don’t assume the location.
 They may interview somewhere else.
 Then check out your route to get there.
 If driving check where you can park; do not assume there is parking for you.